Schur-Weyl duality for tensor powers of the Burau representation: Introduction

 \section{Introduction}

-We work over the complex field $\C$ throughout this paper, so we abbreviate $\otimes_\C$ to $\otimes$ and $\dim_\C$ to $\dim$, etc. The partition algebra $\Ptn_r(n)$ (see Section \ref{sec:Ptn-alg}) was introduced independently by P.~P.~Martin \cites{Martin:book, Martin:94} and V.~F.~R.~Jones \cite{Jones:94} in connection with the Potts model in mathematical physics, as the generic centralizer algebra $\End_{W_n}(E^{\otimes r})$ for the permutation representation $E$ of the Weyl group $W_n$ of $\GL(E) \cong \GL_n(\C)$, acting diagonally on $E^{\otimes r}$.
+Although most results hold over any field of characteristic zero, we will work over the complex field $\C$ throughout this paper, so we abbreviate $\otimes_\C$ to $\otimes$ and $\dim_\C$ to $\dim$, etc. The partition algebra $\Ptn_r(n)$ (see Section \ref{sec:Ptn-alg}) was introduced independently by P.~P.~Martin \cites{Martin:book, Martin:94} and V.~F.~R.~Jones \cite{Jones:94} in connection with the Potts model in mathematical physics, as the generic centralizer algebra $\End_{W_n}(E^{\otimes r})$ for the natural permutation representation $E$ of the Weyl group $W_n$ of $\GL(E) \cong \GL_n(\C)$, acting diagonally on $E^{\otimes r}$.
 By \cite{Jones:94} there is a Schur--Weyl duality for $E^{\otimes r}$ as a $(\C W_n, \Ptn_r(n))$-bimodule; this was recently applied \cite{BDO:15} to explain stability properties of Kronecker coefficients and Deligne \cite{Deligne} gave a categorical framework for these algebras.

 In this paper, we replace $E$ by the (unreduced) Burau representation $\bE$ of Artin's braid group $B_n$ and ask for a combinatorial description of the centralizer algebra $\End_{B_n}(\bE^{\otimes r})$, with $B_n$ acting diagonally on the tensor power.
-In \cite{Jones:87}, Jones focused attention on the class of representations of $B_n$ in which the action of the braid group generators $\sigma_i$ have at most two nonzero eigenvalues $q_1,q_2$.
-This leads one to consider the Iwahori--Hecke algebra $H_n(q_1,q_2)$ defined by generators $T_1, \dots, T_{n-1}$ subject to the relations
+The paper \cite{Jones:87} focused attention on the class of representations of $B_n$ in which the image $T_i$ of the braid group generators $\sigma_i$ satisfy a quadratic relation $(T_i-q_1)(T_i-q_2)=0$.
+The Burau representation $\bE$ is the simplest non-trivial example of such; we choose to work with its general two-parameter version defined in Section \ref{sec:braid}.

-By appropriate scaling, one can always assume that one of the eigenvalues is 1, or $-1$, or indeed any convenient nonzero constant, but we prefer to keep both eigenvalues general in order to treat all the popular variations uniformly (see Remark \ref{rmk:specializations}).
-We therefore define a generalized Burau representation $B_n \to \GL(\bE)$ for this context, which specializes to the classical Burau representation.
 Most of our results depend not on $q_1,q_2$ but only on their negative ratio $q = -q_2/q_1$.
-Corollary \ref{cor:splitting} gives a general criterion for $\bE$ to split into a direct sum of irreducible representations of $B_n$; we included the easy proof since we were unable to find it in the literature.